andresriancho/pico-string-compare-local/README.md

 Without `idle=poll` the clock is stopped for a short period of time if the CPU is idle.
 Consequently, CPU ticks have different time durations.

+`noht` will disable hyperthreading in all CPU cores.

 To temporarily add a boot parameter to a kernel start your system and wait for the GRUB menu to show (if you don't see a GRUB menu, press and hold the left `Shift` key right after starting the system).